BerkeleyHCI/PolymorphicBlocks/getting_started_advanced.md

 ## Board Optimization

-Continue to [part 4 of the tutorial](getting_started_optimization.md) on optimizing the board using packed components.
+Continue to [the next part of the tutorial](getting_started_optimization.md) on optimizing the board using packed components.

 ### Additional Resources
 Check out these examples of generators: